MicrosoftDocs/bot-docs/articles/bot-service-design-principles.md

 Other modalities can burden users with the task of learning interaction behaviors that are meaningful to the system: the syntax of a command line, the information architecture of a graphical user interface, or the touch affordances of a device.
 CUX turns the tables.
-Instead of users having to learn the system, it’s the system that learns.
+Instead of users having to learn the system, it's the system that learns.
 It learns what we teach it about human language – patterns of speech, colloquialisms, chit-chat, even abusive words – so that it can respond appropriately.

 ## A great conversational bot

 Most successful bots have at least one thing in common: a great conversational user experience.
 CUX can be multi-modal – employing text or voice, with or without visual, auditory, or touch enabled components.
 But fundamentally, CUX is human language.

 > [!TIP]
 > Regardless of the type of bot you're creating, make CUX a top priority.

 If you are designing a bot, assume that users will prefer the bot experience over alternative experiences like apps, websites, phone calls with live agents, and other means of addressing their particular queries.
 Therefore, ensuring a great conversational user experience should be your number one priority when designing a bot.
 Some key considerations include:

 - Does the bot easily solve the user's problem with minimal back and forth turns?